noa/brute/README.md

 In addition to the `brute` command-line script, the `scrape` command is provided to facilitate summarizing the results of large grid jobs.
-This command has several uses.
+This command has two main uses:

 1. Obtain the job return status information.
-Either via `--status`, which produces a summary of the return status, or `--status-verbose`, which prints the return status for all jobs.
+This is the default behavior, and produces a summary of the return status.
+Alternatively, `--status-verbose` prints the return status for all jobs instead of a summary.

 2. For jobs which produce a single number as a result, `scrape` may be used to sort and summarize the jobs according to this score.

-This is especially useful in machine learning applications.
+This second use is especially useful in machine learning applications.
 For this purpose, a Python script must be provided via `--scraper`.
-This script must provide the following method: def scrape(PATH):
+This script must provide the following method:

+    def scrape(PATH):
         # TODO: implement code to scrape job output
         return SCORE

 The result will be the jobs and their arguments, sorted by their scores.
 The `--max` argument may be used to limit the number of displayed results.